scality/cloudserver/docs/USING_PUBLIC_CLOUDS.rst

 Troubleshooting
 ~~~~~~~~~~~~~~~

-Make sure your :code:`~/.s3cfg` file has credentials matching your local
+Ensure the :code:`~/.s3cfg` file has credentials that match your local
-CloudServer credentials defined in :code:`conf/authdata.json`.
+CloudServer credentials, defined in :code:`conf/authdata.json`.
 By default, the
 access key is :code:`accessKey1` and the secret key is :code:`verySecretKey1`.
-For more informations, refer to our template `~/.s3cfg <./CLIENTS/#s3cmd>`__ .
+For more informations, see our template `~/.s3cfg <./CLIENTS/#s3cmd>`__ .

-Pre-existing objects in your AWS S3 hosted bucket can unfortunately not be
+CloudServer cannot access pre-existing objects in your AWS S3 hosted bucket.
-accessed by CloudServer at this time.

-Make sure versioning is enabled in your remote AWS S3 hosted bucket.
-To check,
+Make sure versioning is enabled in your remote AWS S3-hosted bucket.
+Using the
-using the AWS Console, click on your bucket name, then on "Properties" at the
+AWS Console, check by clicking your bucket name, and then "Properties" at the
-top, and then you should see something like this:
+top.
+You should see something like:

 .. figure:: ../res/aws-console-versioning-enabled.png
    :alt: AWS Console showing versioning enabled

-Microsoft Azure as a data backend
+Microsoft Azure as a Data Backend
 ---------------------------------

 From the MS Azure Console
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-From your Storage Account dashboard, create a container where you will host your data for this new location constraint.
+From your storage account dashboard, create a container to host data for the new location constraint.

-You will also need to get one of your Storage Account Access Keys, and to provide it to CloudServer.
+You must provide one of your storage access keys to CloudServer.
-This can be found from your Storage Account dashboard, under "Settings, then "Access keys".
+This can be found from your Storage Account dashboard, under "Settings," then "Access keys".

-In this example, our container will be named ``zenkontainer``, and will belong to the ``zenkomeetups`` Storage Account.
+In this example, our container, named ``zenkontainer``, belongs to the ``zenkomeetups`` storage account.

-From the CloudServer repository
+From the CloudServer Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 locationConfig.json
 ^^^^^^^^^^^^^^^^^^^

-Edit this file to add a new location constraint.
-This location constraint will
+Edit this file to add a new location constraint, containing the information for
-contain the information for the MS Azure container to which you will be writing
+the MS Azure container to which you will write your data whenever you create a
-your data whenever you create a CloudServer bucket in this location.
+CloudServer bucket in this location.

-There are a few configurable options here:
+Configurable options include:

 - :code:`type` : set to :code:`azure` to indicate this location constraint is
   writing data to MS Azure;
-- :code:`legacyAwsBehavior` : set to :code:`true` to indicate this region should
+- :code:`legacyAwsBehavior` : set to :code:`true` to indicate this region shall
-  behave like AWS S3 :code:`us-east-1` region, set to :code:`false` to indicate
+  behave like the AWS S3 :code:`us-east-1` region; set to :code:`false` to indicate
-  this region should behave like any other AWS S3 region (in the case of MS Azure
+  this region shall behave like any other AWS S3 region (in the case of MS Azure-
   hosted data, this is mostly relevant for the format of errors);
 - :code:`azureStorageEndpoint` : set to your storage account's endpoint, usually
   :code:`https://{{storageAccountName}}.blob.core.windows.name`;
 - :code:`azureContainerName` : set to an *existing container* in your MS Azure
-  storage account; this is the container in which your data will be stored for
+  storage account.
+This is the container in which your data shll be stored for
   this location constraint;
-- :code:`bucketMatch` : set to :code:`true` if you want your object name to be
+- :code:`bucketMatch` : set to :code:`true` for the object name to be
-  the same in your local bucket and your MS Azure container; set to
+  the same in the local bucket and the MS Azure container; set to
-  :code:`false` if you want your object name to be of the form
+  :code:`false` for the object name to take the form
-  :code:`{{localBucketName}}/{{objectname}}` in your MS Azure container ;
+  :code:`{{localBucketName}}/{{objectname}}` in the MS Azure container ;
-- :code:`azureStorageAccountName` : the MS Azure Storage Account to which your
+- :code:`azureStorageAccountName` : the MS Azure storage account to which your
   container belongs;
-- :code:`azureStorageAccessKey` : one of the Access Keys associated to the above
+- :code:`azureStorageAccessKey` : one of the access keys associated with the
-  defined MS Azure Storage Account.
+  above-defined MS Azure storage account.

 .. code:: json